 Therefore, what I submit is this.
 I do not say we must encourage these lapses.
 That is not my object.
 But the facts of life are there.
-All that you can do is, give the men and women a proper education, particularly the women.
-Give them not merely book knowledge, but physical training, moral training to stand on their own legs to defend themselves, to be self-reliant, self-assertive and not merely depend upon this law which, as has been adumberated in the Statement of Objects and Reasons, is going to protect them.
+All that you can do is give the men and women a proper education, particularly the women.
+Give them not merely book knowledge, but physical training, moral training to stand on their own legs to defend themselves, to be selfreliant, self-assertive and not merely depend upon this law which, as has been adumberated in the Statement of Objects and Reasons, is going to protect them.

 also have been Other arguments advanced against the raising of this age.
 Well, I do not find myself in agreement with some arguments advanced here but this point is worthy of note: whether it will not give a handle to prostitutes or people of that category to blackmail young men.
-It would be open to women of questionable character to bring forth false cases against young men and implicate them also in cases of page 25 cate them also in cases of rape and I believe raising this age up to the higher limit will give them a greater handle to blackmail.
+It would be open to women of question-able character to bring forth false cases against young men and impli-cate them also in cases of another case them also in cases of rape and I believe raising this age up to the higher limit will give them a greater handle to blackmail.
 I do not find myself in agreement with the arguments advanced that the living of prostitutes are going to be affected.
 I, for one, am not in favour of the existence of prostitution.
 It ought to go.
 It is a social evil.
-It is true that it cannot be done away with all of a sudden but we are not going to give the statutory encouragement to such a statutory encouragement to such a state of affairs.
+It is true that it cannot be done away with all of a sudden but we are not going to give statutory encouragement to such a state of affairs.
 Nevertheless the danger to young men from the existence of prostitution is there.
 The added difficulty is there if we allow the age to be raised.

-I do not know why my friend wants to raise this age when in England, for raise this age when in England, for instance, they are reducing the age, I believe, to 15.
+I do not know why my friend wants to raise this age when in England, for instance, they are reducing the age, I believe, to 15.
 I speak subject to correction.
 Sixteen, in my humble opinion, will be all right.
-If the BIII raising the age to 16 was passed in 1949, it was because of the peculiar circumstances under which that BIII was brought into existence.
-The learned Mover of this BIII and that learned Mover of this Bill said that he was hoping to protect the chastity and virginity of our young girls.
+If the Bill raising the age to 16 was passed in 1949, it was because of the peculiar circumstances under which that Bill was brought into existence.
+The learned Mover of this Bill said that he was hoping to protect the chastity and virginity of our young girls.
 I quite agree it is a laudable object but viewing the trends not merely in other countries but in our country also, it would be difficult to check the social trends by merely raising the age from 16 to 18.
 I do not wish to deal with what is taking place in other countries but the other day I came across an interesting book-The sex Habits of American Women.
 It is a very serious book.